The air company, Airzena, was established in September 1993.

-Initially, ''Airzena'' operated charter flights to United Arab Emirates, Italy, China, Egypt, India, Syria, as well as the regular flight to Vienna.
+Initially, Airzena operated charter flights to the United Arab Emirates, Italy, China, Egypt, India, Syria, as well as regular flights to Vienna, Austria.

-In the first half of 2000 the air company's management made a decision to modernize the fleet, and leased two BOEING737-500 aircraft from a German company ''Hapag-Lloyd''.
+In the first half of 2000 the air company's management made a decision to modernize the fleet, and leased two BOEING737-500 aircraft from the German company, Hapag-Lloyd.

-Since that time, ''Airzena'' has been permanently developing and modernizing its fleet.
+Since that time, Georgian Airways has continued to develop and modernize its fleet.

-The company's base airport is Tbilisi International Airport.
+The company is based out of Tbilisi International Airport.

-Before acceding to IATA, our company underwent IATA Operational Safety Audit (IOSA), as all IATA Member Airlines are committed to being audited, to meet IOSA standards.
+In order to be accepted as an IATA member, our company underwent the IATA Operational Safety Audit (IOSA). .
 The IOSA Program is an internationally recognized and accepted evaluation system designed to assess the operational management and control systems of an airline.

 The following areas of an airline are audited under the IOSA Program:

-Safety of airline operations remains the highest industry priority – compliance with IOSA standards and recommended practices helps an airline deliver operational safety in all key areas, as well as provides higher efficiency.
+Safety of airline operations remains the highest industry priority – compliance with IOSA standards and recommended practices helps our airline deliver operational safety in all key areas, as well as provide a higher level of efficiency.

 Since 2008, Georgian Airways has successfully passed all IOSA audits with the most recent certification being valid until March 2019. http://www.iata.org/whatwedo/safety/audit/iosa